 This is the pledge I am asking not just freshmen but every single student on this campus to make.
 Here is how you as parents, guardians and community members can help our students do and be their best:

-As we kick off a new school year full of hope and anticipation, I challenge every one of us involved in education to help find ways to get inside students’ head to push them to turn up the knob that regulates their quality and effort.
+I challenge every one of us involved in education to help find ways to get inside students’ head to push them to turn up the knob that regulates their quality and effort.
 Let’s take time this school year to explore ways to promote an ethic of excellence, which means higher standards for both student behavior and work.
 Together, let’s encourage our students not just take the pledge, but live the pledge, each and every day.

 Mrs. Mary Massey, lead principal